aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/workbook-conversions/ods/save-ods-file-in-odf-1-1-and-1-2-specifications/_index.md

 {{% alert color="primary" %}}

 Aspose.Cells supports saving an ODS file (**OpenDocument Spreadsheet**) in the ODF (**OpenDocument Format**) 1.1, 1.2 and 1.3 specifications.
 Aspose.Cells has [**OdsSaveOptions.GetOdfStrictVersion()**](https://reference.aspose.com/cells/cpp/aspose.cells/odssaveoptions/getodfstrictversion/) property that specifies the ODF version for saving ODS files.
-The default value of this property is [**OpenDocumentFormatVersionType.Odf12**](https://reference.aspose.com/cells/cpp/aspose.cells.ods/opendocumentformatversiontype/), so the ODS file saved without this setting uses the 1.2 specifications.
+The default value of this property is [**OpenDocumentFormatVersionType.Odf12**](https://reference.aspose.com/cells/cpp/aspose.cells.ods/opendocumentformatversiontype/), so the ODS file saved without this setting uses the 1.2 specification.

 {{% /alert %}}